tytydraco/yessleep/out/Just_Desserts_Weight_of_my_Desire.md

 I woke—or thought I did—to Mary sitting beside me.
 Her face was calm, but her eyes were sharp, accusing.
 Then my wife appeared at the foot of the bed, arms crossed, her lips twisted in a sneer.
 Finally, Priyam joined them, her thighs bloodied, her hands clutching glass shards.

-“You’re nothing,” Mary said, her voice low and venomous.
-“I wasted my time on you.”
+“*You’re nothing*,” Mary said, her voice low and venomous. “*I wasted my time on you.*”

-“You’re overweight and unappealing,” I snapped, the words spilling out before I could stop them.
+“*You’re overweight and unappealing*,” I snapped, the words spilling out before I could stop them.

-“You’re useless as a lover,” my wife said coldly.
-“I was better off with my vibrator.”
+“*You’re useless as a lover*,” my wife said coldly. “*I was better off with my vibrator*.”

-“Shrew.
+“*Shrew.
 Cold.
-Frigid,” I retorted, my voice rising in anger.
+Frigid*,” I retorted, my voice rising in anger.

-Then Priyam spoke, her voice breaking.
-“You’re a coward, Roger.
+Then Priyam spoke, her voice breaking. “*You’re a coward, Roger.
 You let them destroy me.
-You let me destroy myself.”
+You let me destroy myself*.”

-She began slicing her thighs with the glass, her blood pooling around her.
-“Save me, Roger,” she cried, her voice desperate.
+She began slicing her thighs with the glass, her blood pooling around her. “*Save me, Roger*,” she cried, her voice desperate.

-I turned to Mary and my wife.
-“Help her!
-Stop her!”
-I screamed.
+I turned to Mary and my wife. “*Help her!
+Stop her!*” I screamed.

-“Why should we?”
-Mary replied, her voice dripping with contempt.
-“You did this.”
+“*Why should we?*” Mary replied, her voice dripping with contempt. “***You*** *did this*.”

 Their voices grew louder, overlapping, drowning me in accusations.
 I begged, pleaded, but they didn’t stop.
 I woke up screaming, my throat raw, my body drenched in sweat.
 The banging on the door didn’t register until I heard the voices—neighbors, police.
 They broke it down and found me on the floor, clutching my head, muttering incoherently about blood and glass.